raspberrypi/documentation/configuration/uart.md

 ## Mini-UART and CPU Core frequency

 The baud rate of the Mini-UART is linked to the core frequency of the VPU on the VC4 GPU.
 This means that as the VPU frequency governor varies the core frequency, the baud rate of the UART also changes.
 This makes the UART of limited use in the default state.
-Also, when the linux console uses the mini-UART (Raspberry Pi 3, ZeroW), this varying baud rate means the console, by default, is disabled.
+Also, when the linux console uses the mini-UART (Raspberry Pi 3, ZeroW), as a consequence of the UART being disabled, the console is also disabled.

 The Linux console can be re-enabled by adding the `enable_uart=1` to config.txt.
 This also fixes the core_freq to 250Mhz (unless force_turbo is set, when it will fixed to 400Mhz) which means the UART baud rate stays consistent.